 Uttakleiv, Haukland, Kvalvika, Bunes and Horseid beaches are the 5 best beaches of Lofoten.
-In my LOFOTEN ISLANDS: TRAVEL PLANNING GUIDE, I wrote about planning a trip to Lofoten.
+In my LOFOTEN ISLANDS.
+Photo and travel guide, I wrote about planning a trip to Lofoten.
 And I recommended these beaches as the best places for wild camping in Lofoten.
 These are the most beautiful beaches that you can see here.

 Uttakleiv and Haukland are near the road.
 You can get here by car.

-You can get to the Kvalvika only on foot.
+You can get to the Kvalvika only by foot.
 Time to place 1-1,5 hours.

 Each of these five beaches is unique, and you should visit each of them.

 Uttakleiv Beach is one of the most photographed beaches on the Lofoten Islands.
 Uttakleiv shots will be found all around the world.

 A lot of people saw pictures of Uttakleiv Beach.

 You will not find solitude here, because there are always a lot of people here.
 Day and night dozens of tourists come here to see the famous landscape.
 It’s a beautiful place.
 From the shore, there is a lovely view of the cliffs and long, sandy coastline.
 The stones have a bizarre shape.
 You always have a plot for a beautiful shot.
 Uttakleiv Beach is an excellent place to observe the Polar Lights.
 You can enjoy the sunset all year round.